-We encourage you to visit the Safety and COVID-19 section of the Sound Transit website for current information regarding COVID-19.
+We encourage you to visit our Safety and COVID-19 section for current information regarding COVID-19.
 You may also visit our Board of Directors website at https://www.soundtransit.org/get-to-know-us/board-directors for past Board meeting information or to live stream upcoming Board and Committee meetings.

 Small Works Roster

 Sound Transit (Central Puget Sound Regional Transit Authority) invites qualified and interested firms with experience in various construction trades to participate in its Small Works Roster (SWR).
 SWR firms may provide new construction, renovation, and refurbishment services for various Sound Transit locations on an “as-needed basis”.

 The Small Works Roster will serve as a list of firms available to perform Sound Transit public works projects estimated to cost less than $350,000.
 To register for Sound Transit's Small Works Roster, visit https://mrscrosters.org and select Sound Transit (Central Puget Sound Regional Transit Authority) from the MRSC Public Agency list.

 Per RCW.
 39.04.200 please find a listing for SWR contracts awarded below: